odoe/learn-dojo/posts/intro-dojo-i18n.md

 export default LocaleSwitcher;
 ```

-Now we can add this widget to your application.
+Now we can add this widget to our application.

 ```tsx
 // src/main.tsx